MarLoe/pdfworkflow/README.md

 It is however not easy to send the PDF via Outlook if that is the mail application you are using.

 This PDF Workflow will give you this option easy and hazzle free.
+It create a new mail message in Outlook and add the PDF document as an attachment.
+The subject will be the file name of your generated PDF document.
+Some applications is known to generate the PDF with the filename "Untitled.pdf" - I have no influence on this :(.

 ![Print Dialog](Images/Screenshot1.png)

 # Installing
-Download the latest release.
-Unzip it and move it the the "/Library/PDF Services" folder.
+Download SendViaOutlook.zip from the [latest release](https://github.com/MarLoe/pdfworkflow/releases/latest).
+Unzip it and move it to the "/Library/PDF Services" folder.

 Later I am hoping to add somthing a bit more automated ;)

 # Building